Eligibility Criteria & How To Apply

 - 4-year college/university

 We require recipients to be a face and voice for recovery, and recipients’ recovery identity is not confidential or anonymous.
-There are varying levels at which you can share your story – and, our staff will work with you to identify your level of comfort and how to tell your story in an empowering non-stigmatizing way (that does NOT violate 12-step traditions).
+There are varying levels at which you can share your story – our staff will work with you to identify your level of comfort, and coach you on how to tell your story in an empowering non-stigmatizing way (that does NOT violate 12-step traditions).

 If currently enrolled, transcripts from the last semester.
 If not currently enrolled, acceptance letter or description of program of choice.